Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory: The chiral potential

 The difference between the different regulators becomes even more evident when they are applied to specific components of the $NN$ potential.
 Therefore, we show in Fig.~\ref{fig_reg12pe}(a) the impact of ${\widetilde f}_{1\pi}(r)$ (solid line) and ${\widetilde f}_{2\pi}(r)$ (dashed) on the 1PE tensor potential ${\widetilde W}_{T}(r)$, Eq.~(\ref{LOpot2}).
 Both regulators suppress 1PE below 1 fm, but differ substantially above.
 While the regulator ${\widetilde f}_{1\pi}(r)$ leaves the 1PE essentially unchanged above 1 fm, ${\widetilde f}_{2\pi}(r)$ suppresses 1PE drastically in the range 1 to 2 fm.
 It is well established that the 1PE at intermediate and long-range gets the physics right (in particular the one of the deuteron)~\cite{Sup56,ER83} and, therefore, should not be suppressed in that range.
 Consequently, the regulator ${\widetilde f}_{2\pi}(r)$ (dashed line) is inappropriate for 1PE, since it cuts out too much in the region 1 to 2 fm.

 In Fig.~\ref{fig_reg12pe}(b) we show the corresponding situation for 2PE by way of the central potential ${\widetilde V}_{C}(r)$ produced by 2PE at N$^3$LO.
 The situation with the 2PE is very different from 1PE.

-It is well known that, no matter what theory is used to derive the 2PE contribution to the $NN$ interaction, it always comes out too attractive at short and intermediate range.
-For conventional meson theory~\cite{Mac89,MHE87}, this is demonstrated in Fig.~10 of Ref.~\cite{ME11}.
+It is well known that, in conventional meson theory, the 2PE contribution to the $NN$ interaction always comes out too attractive at short and intermediate range.
+For a conventional field-theoretic model~\cite{Mac89,MHE87}, this is demonstrated in Fig.~10 of Ref.~\cite{ME11}.
 It is also true for the dispersion theoretic derivation of the 2PE that was pursued by the Paris group (see, e.~g., the predictions for $^1D_2$, $^3D_2$, and $^3D_3$ in Fig.~8 of Ref.~\cite{Vin79} which are all too attractive).
 In conventional meson theory~\cite{Mac89,MHE87}, this surplus attraction is compensated by heavy-meson exchanges ($\rho$-, $\omega$-, and $\pi\rho$-exchanges) which, however, have no place in chiral EFT.
 Instead, a drastic regulator has to be invoked that is also effective in the intermediate range.
 This is the case with the regulator ${\widetilde f}_{2\pi}(r)$ (dashed curve in Fig.~\ref{fig_reg12pe}(b)) which, therefore, is our choice for 2PE.